ujjwolpaudel/ujjwolpaudel.github.io/_pages/research.md

 <div id="monop_retail" style="display: none; text-align: justify; line-height: 1.2" ><small>

  I study the extent and evolution of labor market power in the US food retailing sector by estimating the wedge between marginal productivity and wage.
-Using data on a near universe of American food retailers and market-level worker information for the period 2004-2022, I first examine effects of minimum wages on employment rise in concentration from mergers on labor market outcomes.
-To understand the mechanisms behind the effects, I build a structural model based on the production function approach and estimate labor markdowns as a function of concentration.
+Using data on a near universe of American food retailers and market-level worker information for the period 2004-2022, I first examine effects of minimum wages on employment in food retailing labor markets.
+To understand the mechanisms behind the effects, I build a structural model based on the production function approach and estimate labor markdowns.
 I then examine how these markdown estimates vary across years and along worker, firm, and market characteristics.

 </small><br><br/></div>